ava-labs/subnet-evm/cmd/README.md

 ## Step 6: Add Test Contract

 Let's add our test contract to `contract-examples/contracts`.
 This smart contract lets us interact with our precompile!
 We cast the HelloWorld precompile address to the IHelloWorld interface.
-In doing so, `helloWorld` is now a contract of type `IHelloWorld` and when we call any functions on that contract, they will be sent to the HelloWorld precompile address.
+In doing so, `helloWorld` is now a contract of type `IHelloWorld` and when we call any functions on that contract, we will be redirected to the HelloWorld precompile address.

 ``` sol
 //SPDX-License-Identifier: MIT